OUTDOOR ADVENTURE SUMMER CAMP

 Registration and Payment Policy

 Please call, text, or email to check on availability and/or make reservations.
 Reservations can be made on a first-come, first-served basis.
-Camp fee is $200/week.
-Deposit of $100/week for first 2 weeks, then $50 for each additional week. $100 deposit carries through to final week.
-Registration forms and deposit check required within 5 days of confirmed reservation to guarantee space.
+Camp fee is $200/week per child.
+Deposit per child of $100/week for first 2 weeks, then $50 for each additional week. $100 deposit carries through to final week.
+Registration forms and deposit check required within 7 days of confirmed reservation to guarantee space.
 Payment of deposit and/or submitting registration forms and/or attending camp implies agreement to pay full amount of session(s).
 You are expected to pay full amount if you cancel with less than 30 days notice, or do not attend, for any reason, unless substitute can be found.
 Any changes, cancellation, or returned checks subject to automatic charge of $50 per week.
 Notice of change or cancellation must be received in writing via email or text message and confirmed by MOLA Director.
 Weekly balance due Monday morning at start of each session, without which child(ren) may not be allowed to attend.
 If not checked in by Monday morning 9am, your spot(s) may be forfeited, without refund and with full payment required.
 Refunds provided subject to MOLA’s discretion, and cannot be issued until after August 31st.
 You are responsible for circling correct date(s) on registration form.
 We accept cash or check.
-MOLA is an equal opportunity provider.
+MOLA is an equal opportunity service provider.

 We Hope You Will Join Us!